0xAurelou/cairo_vim/README.md

 Just copy paste this in your ~/.vim/syntax/cairo.vim

-Be sure you have this files in your .vimrc
+Be sure you have this lines in your .vimrc

 ```vim
 "Add Cairo Support